 List of lawyers and interpreters

-We also produce guides for British nationals who need information about services that are not provided by the Consular section, but that you may find useful in specific circumstances.
+We also produce a guide for British nationals living in or moving to, Switzerland who need information about services that are not provided by the Consular section, but that you may find useful.

 How else we can help

 In addition to the services listed above we can also help British nationals requiring emergency consular assistance in the following ways: